 Employer branding revolves mainly around employee engagement as it’s a key indicator of how your organization is from the perspective of employees.
 And so far, only 33% of organizations have gone the extra mile to get the required feedback from their employees.

-For this, organizations often use surveys, exit interviews to gather the necessary insight and analyze how they can improve employee engagement.
+For this, organizations often use surveys, and exit interviews to gather the necessary insight and analyze how they can improve employee engagement.

 Before diving into our next section check out – How To Keep Employees Motivated During The COVID-19